sboutzen/Bifrost/README.md

-Bifrost is the bridge between Path Of Exile resources
+Bifrost, the bridge between Path Of Exile resources

 # TBD